 This is why you need to get a good night’s sleep.

-The graph above is from a study which reduced the sleeping time of healthy males to five hours a night for one week which resulted in a 15 percent reduction in testosterone levels.
+The graph above is from a study which reduced the sleeping time of healthy males to five hours a night for one week which resulted in a 15 and high reduction in testosterone levels.

 Phytoestrogens are found in certain foods and are linked with decreasing testosterone and other things you’re best off avoiding.